Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-{\textit{Introduction}}--- Field lines can depict the fundamental interactions between particles, e.g., electric field lines between a positron and an electron and the gluon string between quarks.
-On the other hand, due to the interplay between geometry frustration and the strong interaction between spins, a line-type structure, also known as a 'string,' can emerge in quantum frustrated magnetism~\cite{string_review,TIM_string01,TIM_string02,TIM_string03,XXZ_string,kagome_zhang3,string_xiong,dirac_string,spinice,ice_string,qice_string}.
-Interactions between the strings can result in various exotic topological phases of matter, such as the incommensurate phase \cite{XXZ_string,TIM_string03}, ``Luttinger string liquid" \cite{TIM_string02}, and U(1) lattice gauge theory (LGT) \cite{lgt_changle,kagome_zhang2,kagome_zhang3}.
-Unlike the classical Dirac string in spin ice \cite{spinice,dirac_string}, here the strings are quantum, meaning the ground state is a superposition of all possible fluctuating string structures, which can be considered as a worldsheet in 2+1 dimensions.
+\textbf{{\textit{Introduction}}}--- Field lines can depict the fundamental interactions between particles, e.g., electric field lines between a positron and an electron, and the gluon string between quarks.
+On the other hand, due to the interplay between geometry frustration and the strong interaction between spins, a line-type topological structure, also known as a 'string', can emerge in quantum frustrated magnetism~\cite{string_review, TIM_string01, TIM_string02, TIM_string03, XXZ_string, kagome_zhang3,string_xiong,dirac_string,spinice,ice_string,qice_string}.
+Interactions between the strings can result in various exotic topological phases of matter \cite{XXZ_string,TIM_string03,TIM_string02,lgt_changle,kagome_zhang2,kagome_zhang3}.
+Unlike the classical Dirac string in classical spin ice \cite{spinice,dirac_string}, here the strings are quantum, meaning the ground state is a superposition of all possible classical string configurations.